webforge-labs/grunt-shimney-sweeper/README.md

 grunt sweepout
 ```

-reads all your installed shimney packages exports them and writes a config for them.
+reads all your installed shimney and shimney-ui packages exports them and writes a config for them.

 ```
 grunt sweep-config
 ```
-reads all your installed shimney packages from npm and writes your config to `www/js/config.js`.
+reads all your installed shimney and shimney-ui packages from npm and writes your config to `www/js/config.js`.

 ```
 grunt merge-configs